cal-itp/data-infra/docs/analytics_tools/knowledge_sharing.md

 # Helpful Links

 Here are some resources data analysts have collected and referenced, that will hopefully help you out in your work.
-Have something you want to share?
-Create a new markdown file, add it [to the example report folder](https://github.com/cal-itp/data-analyses/tree/main/example_report), and [message Amanda.](https://app.slack.com/client/T014965JTHA/C013N8GELLF/user_profile/U02PCTPSZ8A)

 - [Data Analysis](#data-analysis)
   - [Python](#python)